Engineering continuous-variable entanglement in mechanical oscillators with optimal control: Numerical Optimization

-All optimizations are performed in the energy eigenbasis of the harmonic oscillators, which is truncated to limit the size of the Hilbert space for computational efficiency.
+Optimizations are performed in the energy eigenbasis of the harmonic oscillators, which is truncated to limit the size of the Hilbert space for computational efficiency.
 Truncation of the Hilbert space was uniquely defined for each optimization, and was influenced by the energy distribution of the target state.
-We used state vectors of dimension $\{2, n_{\mathrm{max}}, n_{\mathrm{max}}\}$ to find optimal pulses for TMSV states, where $n_{\mathrm{max}} = \{6, 19, 32, 28\}$ for target squeezing, $r = \{.25, .75, 1, 1.25\}$.
-The controls to create the superposition state described in Fig.~\ref{Fig5: Superposition} were optimized for $n_{\mathrm{max}}=7$.
-The simulation Hilbert space for generating the superposition state is likely too small for accurate simulation, and leads to fidelities of $96.4\%$ when simulating on Hilbert spaces larger than $n_{\mathrm{max}}=20$.
+We used state vectors of dimension $\{2, n_{\mathrm{max}}, n_{\mathrm{max}}\}$ to find optimal pulses for TMSS, where $n_{\mathrm{max}} = \{6, 19, 32, 28\}$ for target squeezing, $r = \{.25, .75, 1, 1.25\}$.
+The main text shows results from the optimal pulse found for $r=1$, and the Fig.\ref{Fig4:1D Scans} shows results for the remaining $r$ values.
+The controls to create the superposition of TMSS, $\ket{\Psi_{\times}}$, were optimized for $n_{\mathrm{max}}=7$.
+We empirically find that optimizer convergence occurs on the order of 20-30 minutes for the Hilbert spaces used in this work.
+For larger Hilbert spaces ($n_{max} \approx 50$) and higher squeezing ($r=1.5$), we find that the convergence occurs on the order of hours, albeit with higher optimization failure rates.

 Experimental constraints are incorporated during optimization by applying frequency filtering with a cutoff frequency chosen as $f_c \times T = 2\pi \times 10\,000$.
+Filtering helps prevent signal distortions when applying our controls on bandwidth-limited hardware, in particular the AOM in the path of one of the Raman beams that drives the modulated waveform.
 An initial waveform with $N_{\mathrm{opt}} = 30$ optimizable segments is filtered using a sinc kernel and then resampled to a higher-resolution waveform with $N_{\mathrm{seg}} = 240$.
-Filtering helps prevent signal distortions when applying our controls on bandwidth-limited hardware, in particular the AOM in the path of one of the Raman beams which drives the modulated waveform.
 Before deployment, the control phases $\phi_r(t)$ and $\phi_b(t)$ are interpolated using cubic splines to remove discontinuities.
-The waveforms are generated in hardware with a Tabor Proteus P1284M arbitrary waveform generator with a sampling rate of \SI{1.25}{GSa/s}.
+The waveforms are generated in hardware with a Tabor Proteus P1284M arbitrary waveform generator.